gavv/MiniSAPListener/README.md

 # MiniSAPListener

-MiniSAPListener is a small program that listens for SAP/SDP announcements and invokes a shell command for created, removed, or modified sessions.
+MiniSAPListener is a small program that listens to SAP/SDP announcements and invokes a shell command for created, removed, or modified sessions.
 It can be used with [MiniSAPServer](https://wiki.videolan.org/MiniSAPServer/).

-See usage example in [this blog post](https://enise.org/gavv/blog/minisaplistener/).
+See usage example in [this blog post](https://gavv.github.io/blog/minisaplistener/).

-The implementation is based on [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) RTP module.
+The implementation is based on the [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) RTP module.

 Build:

     $ make

-Listen announcements and print them to stdout:
+Listen to announcements and print them to stdout:

     $ ./saplisten -v